 She replied with, “Oh, Sir Geoffrey, if I will I would have long ago.”
-V performed a spirited rendition of shy with a touch of coy and a whole lot of no, no, no.
+V performed a spirited rendition of shy with a touch of coy and a whole lot of no.

 Poor Sir Geoffrey, looking spiffy in his white linen suit, pale blue shirt, dark blue with yellow diagonally-striped tie and vibrant yellow socks that poured into his brown and beige saddle shoes; dressed to the nines and all for V. "Poor Sir Geoffrey, wouldn’t it be easier to come out of the closet rather than getting married?"
 He attributed the question to the voice of his smart-ass conscience.

-The mere thought of "coming out," making himself visible, frightens Poor Sir Geoffrey beyond description.
-"A life in the closet isn’t living, but it sure is safe," Poor Sir Geoffrey thought.
+The mere thought of "coming out," making himself visible, frightened Poor Sir Geoffrey beyond description.
+"A life in the closet isn’t living, but it was safe," thought Poor Sir Geoffrey.
 V smartly rose and said as the actress she never was, "You are so cute."
 Then she left the room at warp speed.

 V’s father, The Late Reverend Aires, once a man of the cloth, probably synthetic and made in China, became a radical disciple of an unknown Roman Catholic denomination whose teachings had absolutely nothing to do with Jesus nor the amelioration of Humanity; not too unlike so many of Jesus’s later-day followers waiting for the joy of a Theist America, sooner than later.
-Many a Christian is a Christian in name only; followers of the Anti-Christ as proven by their political aspirations, their hate—from the violence of consuming too much cow flesh, no doubt—contributed greatly to V’s appreciation for seeing a thing in its proper perspective, “Rose colored glasses are for the flock to view the Good Shepherd; not for the Good Shepherd to view the flock,” the Good Shepherd often told his Little Princess Victoria before sending her off to pass the collection plate.
-With the restrained smile of a sad, starving, disconsolate but hopeful orphan—V created a short piece of theatre impeccably played.
+Many a Christian is a Christian in name only—nothing new there; followers of the Anti-Christ as proven by their political aspirations, their hate and violence from consuming too much red meat, no doubt, contributed greatly to V’s appreciation for seeing a thing in its proper perspective.
+“Rose colored glasses are for the flock to view the Good Shepherd; not for the Good Shepherd to view the flock,” the Good Shepherd often told his Little Princess Victoria before sending her off to pass the collection plate.
+With the restrained smile of a sad, starving, disconsolate but hopeful orphan.
+V created a short piece of theatre impeccably played.
 Those who looked into her watery crestfallen eyes, who sat and waited for the end of their world, dropped more cash into the collection plate than they could otherwise afford.
-The Little Princess had that affect on folks which left many worshippers feeling guilty for their own poverty.
+The Little Princess had that affect on folks, which left many worshippers feeling guilty for their own poverty.

 The late Reverend had also gained considerable recognition from his missionary work which took him around the world converting to whatever, saving whomever, however, for a price.
 Jesus can be an expensive business.

 While still in her teens, the Little Princess had become a world-class traveler.
-By the time the Little Princess reached her forty-first birthday, thirty-fifth again—another over-priced regenerating cream reason for her anxiety—she had made up her mind to leave for posterity a certain and indelible contribution, which now left her to settle upon exactly what that contribution might be—further cause for anxiety.
+By the time she reached her forty-first birthday, thirty-fifth again—another over-priced regenerating cream reason for her anxiety—she had made up her mind to leave for posterity a certain and indelible contribution, which only left her to settle upon exactly what that contribution might be.
+Further cause for anxiety.

 V is not quite the controlling, argumentative creature that some have mistakenly mis-thought.
-She can be of course, but it is not one of her full-time attitudes.
-After much consideration, V had learned, the long and hard way, that it is no longer beneficial for her sense of wellbeing to make confrontational choices, or to take unnecessary chances.
+She can be of course, but it is not one of her full-time personas.
+V learned the long and hard way, that it is no longer beneficial for her sense of wellbeing to make confrontational choices, or to take unnecessary chances.
 A new leaf?
 V is unquestionably smart, intuitive, often overreaching, overbearing, and rarely knows what is good for her own good; however, she did turn over that godawful new-leaf metaphor with the help of psychotropics.
 V has an inexplicable desire for lasting fame which she disguises as, "leaving something for posterity."

 * * *

-Doctor Fleischmann was released from prison after five years for not living up to his oath as a doctor of medicine thereby causing the death of a wildly popular singer, which, in turn, made him a wildly unpopular pariah.
+Doctor Casper Fleischmann was released from prison after five years for not living up to his oath as a doctor of medicine, thereby causing the death of a wildly popular pop singer, which, in turn, made Fleischmann a wildly unpopular pariah.
 So, he sequestered himself on a small island east of New Caledonia, northeast of Australia known as Sphincter Island.
 The Doctor loved the South Pacific.
-While working for the late pop star he bought the island with cold hard cash.
+While working for the late pop star Fleischmann bought the island with cold hard cash.
 That was before he murdered his cash cow; the King of Pop.

-The last time Max saw Fleischmann was spent reminiscing about the old days.
+The last time Max saw Fleischmann they spent their time together reminiscing about the old days.
 They entertained themselves having a bit of fun for auld lang syne.
-Manipulating DNA was always great fun, so they went to work manipulating the DNA of a New Caledonian scorpion with the DNA of an African cockroach.
-The result was a super-sized cockroach with an unnerving rattail-sized scorpion stinger.
+Manipulating DNA was always great fun, so Maxfield and Fleischmann went to work manipulating the DNA of a New Caledonian scorpion with the DNA of an African cockroach.
+The result was a super-sized cockroach with an unnerving sized scorpion stinger like a rat’s tail.
 The thrill of creation!
-The ecstasy and the rapture from ejaculating without touching yourself is overwhelming.
-Work is good.
+The ecstasy and the rapture from ejaculating without touching yourself was overwhelming.
+Work was good.
 Then it happened, the Murphy Law, the thing they never anticipated; their creation quickly duplicated itself and the duplication began to duplicate and so forth, exponentially.
 Their little monsters would soon be problematic.

-The morning after their venerable accomplishment Max awoke to observe several cockpions crawling up the windowpane.
+The morning after their venerable accomplishment, Max awoke to observe several cockpions crawling up the windowpane.
 He imagined they were looking for a chink in the window.
-In a blink of his eye the cockpions paired-up and began dancing the tango, the dangerous kind, razor-sharp angles, quick turns around the surface of the glass and all the while their stingers stood ready, but for what?
+In a blink of his eye the cockpions paired-up and began dancing the tango, the dangerous kind, razor-sharp angles, quick turns around the surface of the glass and all the while their stingers stood ready, but for what, or whom?
 "It’s time to boogie," Max said out loud to no one but himself.